marinasundstrom/todo-app/docs/design.md

 ### Value Objects

-Value Objects are objects whose equality with other objects (of the same kind) is determined by the equality of the values of their respective properties.
+Value Objects are types of objects whose equality with other objects of the same kind is determined by the equality of the values of their respective properties.

 Value of primitive types of programming languages (``int``, ``decimal``, ``bool``, etc) are technically value objects since they represent values.
 Then we have complex value types such as structs that represent sets of values.

 In essence, a value objects is any domain object that does not have an identity on its own.
 It might be an integral part of an entity, like the steering wheel of an entity car.

-In this solution, Value Objects are mostly implemented as classes deriving from the abstract ```ValueObject``` base class which provides value semantics.
-But they can also be structs.
+In this solution, Value Objects are mostly implemented as classes deriving from the abstract ```ValueObject``` base class which provides the with value semantics.
+But Value Objects can also be implemented as plain structs.

 #### Guarded types